robnolen/aws-security-workshops/README.md

 * **Incident Response** - During an incident, containing the event and returning to a known good state are important elements of a response plan.
 AWS provides the following tools to automate aspects of this best practice.

+## Workshops

+> Please review and complete all Prerequisites before attempting these workshops.

+- [**Threat Detection and Remediation**](https://code.amazon.com/packages/Aws-security-workshops/trees/mainline/--/threat-detection) - This workshop demonstrates how you can use AWS Security services such Amazon GuardDuty and Amazon Macie to detect malicious and unauthorized threats in an environment.
+You'll learn how to setup detective controls in your environment, investigate a variety of findings, and put in place automated remediations using Lambda.

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.